maria-zhuravleva/journal/README.md

 Whether it's wellness tips, mental health resources, practical advice, or explorations into hobbies and lifestyle,
 *The Journal* is your go-to source for uplifting ideas.

-Dive into a variety of articles designed to inspire you for new adventures and experiences.

 ## [Explore a diverse range of insightful articles crafted just for you](https://mariasthejournal.fly.dev/)

 Home Page